| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 2.1, is an appropriate sensor, an analog link, an A/D converter,

+a digital link, and a computer.
 The sensor is a transducer that "feels" the physical

 parameter of interest, and puts out an analog (voltage) signal whose